bartczernicki/AzureOpenAILogProbs/README.md

    * Uses the Azure OpenAI LogProbs to determine the probability of the first token in the response.
    * If the probability is high, it is likely the model has enough information to answer the question.
    * If the probability is low, it is likely the model does not have enough information to answer the question.
-   * The probability can be used as a decision threshhold for a binary classification of whether the model has enough information (RAG context) to answer the question.
+   * The probability can be used as a decision threshold for a binary classification of whether the model has enough information (RAG context) to answer the question.

 Example Output:
 ![Azure Log Probs](https://raw.githubusercontent.com/bartczernicki/AzureOpenAILogProbs/master/Images/ProcessOption-FirstTokenProbability.png)